SEPECAT Jaguar: France

 The French Air Force took delivery of the first production Jaguar in 1973, one of an eventual 160 single-seat Jaguar As.
 For type conversion training, France also took 40 of the two-seat Jaguar E. While the Jaguar was capable of carrying a single AN-52 nuclear bomb, the French government did not assign any Jaguars for use in the Force de frappe, France's strategic nuclear deterrent.
 Nuclear armed Jaguars were instead assigned the "Pre-Strategic" role, to clear a path for the Strategic strike force.
 The AN-52 nuclear bomb was retired from service in September 1991, when the formerly nuclear-armed squadrons of Escadre de Chasse 7 then concentrated on conventional attack.
-French Jaguars also performed in the role of Electronic Counter Measures (ECM) aircraft, bearing the Martel anti-radiation missile, capable of staying airborne to suppress enemy defences for long periods of time through mid air refuelling.
+French Jaguars also performed in the role of electronic counter measures (ECM) aircraft, bearing the Martel anti-radiation missile, capable of staying airborne to suppress enemy defences for long periods of time through mid air refuelling.

 In French service, the Jaguar was frequently deployed in defence of national interests in Africa during the 1970s, a policy sometimes referred to as "Jaguar diplomacy" (la diplomatie du Jaguar).
-Jaguars made their combat debut against Polisario Front forces in Mauritania in December 1977, as part of Opération Lamantin.
+Jaguars made their combat debut against Polisario Front forces in Mauritania in December 1977, as part of Opération Lamantin.Forget, Michel.
+"Mauritanie 1977: Lamantin, une intervention extérieure à dominante air" (in French).
+Revue historique des armées, January 1992.
+Retrieved: 19 January 2011.
 In August 1978 a conventionally armed rapid reaction squadron was established, intended to deploy in support of French forces and interests anywhere in the world.